lenifilgueira/lenikrypto/src/content/news/strategic-bitcoin-reserve.md

 This move could trigger **a domino effect** — other nations may begin considering or accelerating their own crypto reserve strategies.

----

-## Final Thoughts

 This is a historic moment for Bitcoin.

 For years, Bitcoin advocates argued that Bitcoin is sound money, a digital form of gold.
 That idea just received one of the strongest validations yet — from the world’s largest economy.

-If Bitcoin was once seen as a tool
+If Bitcoin was once seen as a tool for the fringe, it is now being treated as a core part of a national financial strategy.

+The implications are enormous.